HerveFrezza-Buet/cxsom/cxsom/README.md

 ### The C++ materials

+You have to install sked, skednet and cxsom.
+For each one (let us name it xxx)

-Go into the `cxsom` directory you have git-cloned.
+Go into the `xxx` directory you have git-cloned.
 Then type

 ```
 mkdir build